Peter Alexander Flowers

 My Name is Peter, and I am the Co-Founderfor the Native American Music Fund.

-I was born on the Navajo Reservation, and I am the son of Michael Flowers and Mechelle Morgan-Flowers.
-My parents came to the Reservation in 1996, and they are both nurses for the Tsehootsooi Medical Center in Ft Defiance, AZ. serving the Navajo Community has been honor.
+I was born on the Navajo Reservation, and I am the son of Mike Flowers and Mechelle Morgan-Flowers.
+My parents came to the Reservation in 1996, and they are both nurses for the Tsehootsooi Medical Center in Ft Defiance, AZ.
+Serving the Navajo Community has been honor.
 Welcome to our page.

 I went home one afternoon, and asked my mother to help me raise funds to purchase instruments to gift the children during Christmas 2013.
 I began a GoFundMe page and that began fund raising for keyboards and guitars.
 We began the first "Adopt A Child For Christmas".
 That year we raised $12,000 and purchases a total of 60 guitars and keyboards.
 That was a very Merry Chirstmas for the school and for my friends.